awenfranklinuts/vend88-agent-portal/agent-portal-website/docs/REGISTRATION_API_SPEC.md

 1. **Token Generation**: Use cryptographically secure random strings (at least 32 characters)
 2. **Token Expiry**: Recommend 30-day expiry from generation
+3. **⚠️ One-Time Use Enforcement**: Once a form is submitted (status changes to 'submitted'), the token MUST reject any subsequent submission attempts.
+Validation should return `used: true` for any token with status 'submitted', 'approved', or 'rejected'.
 3. **File Upload**:
    - Use S3, Azure Blob Storage, or similar for menu files
    - Store files in path: `registrations/{registration_id}/{filename}`